lihaoyi/macropy/readme.md

 These examples are all taken from the [unit tests](macropy/macros2/javascript_test.py).

 Like [PINQ to SQLAlchemy](#pinq-to-sqlalchemy), JS Snippets demonstrates the feasibility, the convenience of being able to mark out sections of code using macros, to be cross-compiled into another language and run remotely.
-Unlike PINQ, which is built on top of the stable, battle-tested and widely used [SQLAlchemy](http://www.sqlalchemy.org/) library, JS Snippets is built on top of an buggy, unknown and untested Python to Javascript cross-compiler, making it far from production ready.
+Unlike PINQ, which is built on top of the stable, battle-tested and widely used [SQLAlchemy](http://www.sqlalchemy.org/) library, JS Snippets is built on top of an relatively unknown and untested Python to Javascript cross-compiler, making it far from production ready.

 Nonetheless, JS Snippets demonstrate the promise of being able to cross-compile bits of your program and being able to run parts of it remotely.
 The code which performs the integration of PJs and MacroPy is a scant [25 lines long](macropy/macros2/javascript.py).
 If a better, more robust Python to Javascript cross-compiler appears some day, we could easily make use of it to provide a stable, seamless developer experience of sharing code between (web) client and server.